siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 209 Lorentz Force as Boundary Stress Transfer.md

 So the magnetic part redirects transport but does no work.

+Force here is therefore the rate at which cross stress transfers momentum into the compact closure.
+Power is the corresponding energy-transfer rate obtained by contracting that momentum transfer with the drift velocity.

 ## 209.6 What the Derivation Used

 The argument used only the following ingredients: